bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 					Implementation: DefaultSalesAreaDeterminationService

 #### Facades
 A facade is a lean and focused proxy service catering for a specific use case.
-Whereas a service can cater for multiple use cases as a generalized implementation, a facade makes use of these services and utilizes on the required functionality and flow.
+Whereas a service can cater for multiple use cases as a generalized implementation, a facade makes use of these services and utilizes the required functionality and flow.

 As facades are interfaces and implementing classes, the conventions for the same are applicable.
 Additionally, the names of facade interfaces and classes must contain the suffix **Facade**